-The Ministry of Health is seeking feedback on the options from industry and other interested stakeholders, including the general public.
-This consultation will help inform the development of a modern, fit-for-purpose legislation for death, burial, cremation and funerals.
+The Ministry of Health sort feedback on the options from industry and other interested stakeholders, including the general public.
+Submissions have now closed.
+The consultation helped inform the development of a modern, fit-for-purpose legislation for death, burial, cremation and funerals.

 A full and comprehensive report with an eloquent and creatively written Foreward.
 Refreshingly the review has understood and evaluated the needs of New Zealand families who are either wanting to bring their funeral ‘back in-house’ or wanting to work cooperatively with a funeral service provider, outsourcing some of the funeral arrangements.

 We are lucky to have these choices – but families still need advice and guidance and accurate information is difficult to find.